In 1875, Spencer & Pugh, early brick makers and contractors in Santa Monica,

 and corners are dull.
 Interior of the brick appears to be orange and displays more pits and pebbles.

 Faces could not be observed for description.
-Sand-molded, soft-mud process.
+This bricks was made using the sand-molded, soft-mud process.

 Los Angeles, CA, 1908.